dapr/blog/daprblog/content/posts/2022/new_quickstarts/index.md

 type: blog
 ---

-Dapr already had well-rounded uickstart examples, so why reinvent the wheel?
+Dapr already had well-rounded Quickstart examples, so why reinvent the wheel?

 Our existing examples, now referred to as tutorials, go deeper into a topic or scenario, often using building block APIs together to solve problems, like building a calculator application comprised of multiple services written in many different languages, or deploying a “daprized” application to Kubernetes.
 We’ve kept these valuable tutorial experiences and moved them to their own tutorials folder in our GitHub Quickstarts repo.